cmu-llab/reranked-reconstruction/README.md

 [^1]: We used the following tagging taxonomy to identify experiments on WandB:
     - `from-config` pretrains a reconstruction or reflex-prediction model
     - `beam_size_adjustment` evaluates a GRU-BS model under a different beam size
-    - `reranking_eval2_fixed_beam_fixed_ratio` runs reranking experiment with a fixed beam size and score adjustment constant
+    - `reranking_eval2_fixed_beam_fixed_ratio` runs a reranking experiment with a fixed beam size and score adjustment constant
-    - `reranking_eval2_worse_d2p_fixed_beam_fixed_ratio` runs reranking experiment with a fixed beam size and score adjustment constant with the lowest performing reconstruction model
+    - `reranking_eval2_worse_d2p_fixed_beam_fixed_ratio` runs a reranking experiment with a fixed beam size and score adjustment constant with the lowest performing reconstruction model

 ## Datasets